wp-plugins/6scan-protection/readme.txt

 = Can 6Scan Security fix a site that has already been hacked? =

 6Scan Security protects you from hackers attempting to compromise your site, but it cannot undo the damage a hacker has already caused - it is not an antivirus, but a preemptive protection solution.
 Any damage must be manually cleaned before 6Scan can effectively secure your site.
-Our backup feature, which is currently in beta testing and will be released soon, can help you ensure that even if your site is compromised, you will always be able to roll back to a clean version with a minimum of hassle - no antivirus or antimalware required.
+Our backup feature helps you by ensuring that even if your site is compromised, you will always be able to roll back to a clean and secure version with a minimum of hassle - no antivirus or antimalware required.

 = 6Scan scanned my site and no vulnerabilities were found.
 What does this mean? =